Intel® Pride of Place : Competition Rules

 6. In the event of any disputes amongst the Judging Panel, the Chair’s decision will be final.

-7. The winning Projects will be announced at an event on the Intel Campus on May 11th at 7pm.
+7. The winning Projects will be announced at an event on May 23rd at 7pm in Springfield Hotel, Leixlip.

 Who is Eligible to Participate?

 8. This competition is open to the following organisations:

 9. Only one application may be submitted from each eligible organisation.